 Listen, I agree with all of that.

-And you know, I've been putting different ideas on the table, and I'm I'm trying to offer positive solutions.
+And, you know, I've been putting different ideas on the table, and I'm trying to offer positive solutions.

-There's this guy in Wichita, and his name is Dr. Josh Umber, and he has this practice that's called Atlas MD.
+There's this guy in Wichita, and his name is Dr. Josh Humber, and he has this practice that's called Atlas MD.

-If you're an adult and you're part of his cooperative, you pay fifty dollars a month for unlimited care.
+If you're an adult and you're part of his cooperative, you pay $50 a month for unlimited care.

-You get ten dollars a month for any child.
+You get $10 a month for any child.

-Part of unlimited care means you pay like fifty cents for an X-ray.
+Part of unlimited care means you pay like 50 cents for an x-ray.

-He negotiates directly with pharmaceutical companies, so you get the pharmaceuticals dispense from your doctor at a ninety to ninety-five percent discount.
+He negotiates directly with pharmaceutical companies, so you get the pharmaceuticals dispensed from your doctor at a 90 to 95 percent discount.

-You get, you know, stitches, broken legs, everything but say a heart attack, cancer, although he'll get you the cancer chemo drugs at a 95% discount.
+You get, you know, stitches, broken legs, everything but, say, a heart attack, cancer, although he'll get you the cancer chemo drugs at a 95 percent discount.

-It does sound very much like Donald Trump because the president wants to do things that tend to be unorthodox and never done before.
+Very much like Donald Trump, because the president wants to do things that tend to be unorthodox and never done before.

 But I also think when you describe what this gentleman has done in terms of allowing people to pay the $50 a month and get the care they need, I think that the spirit, that same spirit is behind what the president is doing.

-And so just know, and I I know that your listeners that are at home trying to figure out well, what's going to happen to me?
+And so just know, and I know that your listeners are at home trying to figure out, well, what's going to happen to me?

-Just know that we are working as so hard every single day, and the president is working every single day to make it.
+Just know that we are working so hard every single day, and the president is working every single day to make sure that.

-I've actually been checking in with with these different like for example, um Congressman Mark Meadows of the Freedom Caucus, who's been against the House bill.
+I've actually been checking in with these different, like, for example, Congressman Mark Meadows of the Freedom Caucus, who's been against the House bill.

-And he said, Well, I haven't heard from the House leadership, but I give the president an A plus plus because he's negotiating with us on a regular basis.
+And he said, well, I haven't heard from the House leadership, but I give the president an A because he's negotiating with us on a regular basis.

-You know, we've invited folks over to come and do everything for bowling to sit down to listening sessions to meeting.
+You know, we've invited folks over to come and do everything from bowling to sit down to listening sessions to meeting.

-He's putting in the time, he's committed to making sure folks are all on board.
+He's committed to making sure folks are all on board.

-He had 12 members here uh earlier today, and he was talking to them.
+He had 12 members here earlier today, and he was talking to them.

 They all came in the door with a no.